 Skip to main content

-Photography at UCLA
+Photography

 The Photography Area defines photography broadly as a lens-based medium, and has a rich history of alumni who practice in both traditional and experimental modes.
 The area concentrates on issues of contemporary photography, encompassing print, installation, and video.
 The medium of photography’s history is discussed through a unique understanding of the historical/material relationship in fine-art photography.
 The program emphasizes the student’s perspective within the medium through critique and technical expertise in the courses offered.